cdl-geneseo/geneseo-dictionary/T/Top-Surgery.md

 # Top Surgery

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Top Surgery

 Created by  Kayla Stewart on May 04, 2023

 (noun) 1.
 A gender reassignment surgery open for those who wish for the construction of a male-type chest, or breast augmentation for a female-type chest.Example: &quot;Cam felt so much better after getting his top surgery, he feels more confident with his identity.&quot; (Stewart, S-Z, 2023)